Changing values in GravityExport

 As for the available variables, you need to update the entire add_filter function, to accept all variables.

-// $value is the string value of this field
+* @param string $value The string value of this field.

 return 'Prefixed: ' . $value;